-I’m a huge believer in building a school-wide reading community.
-Today, I want to share ten simple ways to promote reading in the classroom and across the school to help your students develop a lifelong love of literature!
+I’m a huge believer in building a school-wide reading culture.
+Today, I want to share ten simple ways to promote reading in the classroom and across the school.
+I hope these tips help your students develop a true love of reading!

-How do we reach every reader in our classroom or school?
+How do we reach every reader?
 We can start by providing students a variety of high-quality literature in which they not only see themselves reflected, but learn about other people’s experiences, too.
-Making diverse books available creates an opportunity for students to connect to characters like them.
-That is huuuuuuge.
-And it also exposes them to new experiences and stories that they might not see otherwise!

-If you haven’t taken a close look at your classroom library or school library recently, now’s the time.
-Are diverse characters shown on the covers?
-Do the main characters in the story come from a variety of backgrounds?
-Do you have books written by diverse authors?
+If you haven’t taken a close look at your classroom or school library recently, now’s the time.
+Are diverse characters represented on the covers and in the pages?
+Do you have books written by authors of all backgrounds?
 Are a range of viewpoints expressed in your fiction books?
 Will the community you serve feel represented by the books on your shelves?
+Do you highlight and teach with a variety of books?

 3. Offer books your students want to read.